 Clear Site Data

-With the increasing ability to store data locally on a user's device, via cookies, caches and local storage to name but a few, site operators needed a reliable way to manage this data.
-The Clear Site Data header provides a reliable means to ensure that all data of a particular type is removed from the device, though it is not yet supported in all browsers.
+With the increasing ability to store data locally on a user’s device, via cookies, caches and local storage to name but a few, site operators needed a reliable way to manage this data.
+The Clear Site Data header provides a means to ensure that all data of a particular type is removed from the device, though it is not yet supported in all browsers.

 Given the nature of the header, it is unsurprising to see almost no usage reported - just 9 desktop requests and 7 mobile requests.
 With our data only looking at the homepage of a site, we’re unlikely to see the most common use of the header which would be on a logout endpoint.
 Upon logging out of a site, the site operator would return the Clear Site Data header and the browser would remove all data of the indicated types.
 This is unlikely to take place on the homepage of a site.

-Cookies have many security protections available and whilst some of those are long standing, having been available for years, some of them are really quite new have been introduced only in the last couple of years.
+Cookies have many security protections available and whilst some of those are long standing, and have been available for years, some of them are really quite new have been introduced only in the last couple of years.

 As a much more recent addition to cookie protections, the